 When you take loving care of your hormones, magic happens.

 So, let’s check out the phases and some of the ideas on how to use them to your advantage.

 1. Menstrual phase

 This one is hard to miss, right – you’ll recognize it by bleeding.
 If you’re having hormonal imbalances or deeper issues, you may also recognize it by menstrual cramps.
-Menstrual cramps are not actually a “normal” part of our periods, but many women suffer from cramps – luckily, we can heal from them (which is something I’ll be talking our in my Self-Love.
-Period.
-Bundle).
+Really painful menstrual cramps are not actually a “normal” part of our periods, but many women experience them – luckily, we can heal from them (which is something I’ll be talking our in my Self-Love.
+Period. ).